truffls/compatible-layout-anchors-ios/README.md

 ### How to use

 You have your layout in a NIB file ready with all layout constraints.
-Reference in view controller the top constraints connected to the safe area top anchor and the bottom constraints connected to the safe area bottom anchor.
-Use to `applyTopConstraint(_:)` and `applyBottomConstraint(_:)` to overwrite the top and the bottom constraints.
+Reference in your view controller the top constraints connected to the safe area top anchor and the bottom constraints connected to the safe area bottom anchor.
+Use `applyTopConstraint(_:)` and `applyBottomConstraint(_:)` to reassign the top and bottom constraints with the appropriate constraints.

+    myConstraint = applyTopConstraint(myConstraint)

+### Example

+This code fits to the screenshots above.

     class ViewController: UIViewController {